 Customer service

-The archive customer service desk is open by reservation Thu–Fri 10:00–16:00 and closed on Mon–Wed and throughout July.
-The self-service library is open Tue–Fri 9:00–16:00 and closed on Mondays and throughout July.
+The archives’ customer service desk is open Thu–Fri 10:00–16:00 by reservation and closed Mon–Wed and throughout July.

 The Finnish Heritage Agency’s picture collections, archaeological collections and archives will move to the Collections and Conservation Centre in Vantaa.
-The researchers’ hall and offices at the Sturenkatu premises in Helsinki will close on 30 June 2023.
+The original materials in the picture collections and archaeological collections will not be available for loan in 2024 and 2025.
+The researchers’ hall and offices at the Sturenkatu premises in Helsinki closed the doors on 30 June 2023.
+The researchers’ office of the archives operates by appointment.
+The researcher service for archaeological and picture collections ended on 30 June 2023.
+The information service on the collections will continue to the extent possible during the move.

 SAFE DISTANCES